Guide · behavioral-prep

 Three rules for choosing which conflict to tell.

-Rule 1 — Both sides had a point.
+Rule 1: both sides had a point.
 The strongest conflict stories involve a real tradeoff: speed versus quality, customer X versus customer Y, ship date versus tech debt.
 If the other side has no legitimate case, you'll come across as someone who can't see past their own viewpoint.

-Rule 2 — You took action.
+Rule 2: you took action.
 A conflict story where you stayed silent or escalated immediately is a weak story.
-Pick one where you did something — proposed a compromise, ran an experiment, called a specific meeting, wrote a doc.
+Pick one where you did something: proposed a compromise, ran an experiment, called a specific meeting, wrote a doc.

-Rule 3 — Recent matters.
+Rule 3: recent matters.
 Within the last 12-18 months for early-career candidates.
 Older stories can read as if you've grown out of conflict, which sounds nice but isn't true and interviewers know it.

 The STAR walkthrough

 Use this structure to keep the answer tight and to land all the signal the interviewer is grading.
+STAR is a four-part framework (Situation, Task, Action, Result) that keeps a story-based answer focused instead of rambling.

 Situation (20 seconds).
 Set the scene.
 "On my summer internship, the platform team and the product team disagreed on whether to invest two sprints in a refactor or to ship a new feature first."
 Name the stakes.
 Specifically, what was at risk if it went unresolved.